Tourism in Senegal

-Rare African wildlife can be seen up-close at tours that run at the various national parks and reserves.
+Rare African wildlife can be seen up-close on tours that run at the various national parks and reserves.
 The national park- Niokolo-Koba is a world heritage site and is known to be one of the very few pieces of land on the planet with little or no human intervention.

 Its geographic location puts it right in a tourist hot spot.
 Senegal lies in the westernmost region of Africa and thus is only 5 to 7 hours away from European and American countries; this makes it an easy ride for all culture-savvy tourists.
 Receiving around 3000 hours of sunshine a year Senegal is the perfect winter escape for those who wish to celebrate the chilly winters in a very pleasant yet warm climate.

 Along with French influences in Senegal over the years, it still mains its own dash of the exotic landscape, rich culture, music, food, and kind people.
 The coral reefs along with the coast display the beauties of the oceanic world with stunning sea life.
 This makes scuba diving an enjoyable activity for locals and tourists alike.

 The capital Dakar is a cruise ship hub and one can find great party opportunities in the city in its many clubs/ and hot spots.
-Tourists can also avail of African merchandise at duty-free shops.
+Tourists can also avail themselves of African merchandise at duty-free shops.